Asset Graph

 • Click AssetGraphZoomInBtn.png to zoom in and AssetGraphZoomOutBtn.png to zoom out.
 You can also use the mouse wheel to zoom the graph.

-• Ungroup - For groups of less than 500 assets, removes the group and displays all group members individually.
+For groups of less than 500 assets, you can display all group members individually as a preview.

-• Segment by - Select a field to segment the group.
+• Click Segment by and select a field to segment the group.
 Subgroups of the assets are displayed according to the field selected.
-For example, segregating SaaS Applications by Application Category
+For example, segmenting SaaS Applications by Application Category.

 AssetGraph-SegmentBy.png